mp-se/victron-receiver/README.md

 # Changes

 * 0.6.0 - Added option to enable SSL on webserver with password protection.
-Changed flashlayout to use the full 16 Mb memory in preparation for new touch screen UI
+Changed flashlayout to use the full 16 Mb memory in preparation for new touch screen UI.

 * 0.5.0 - Added support for Battery Protect and Update UI dependecies